Online Advocacy Tools: Blogs and Blogger Relations

 RSS

 First, you should have an RSS feed for your site if at all possible (we’ll cover the specifics of RSS later).
-Many bloggers use RSS feed aggregating software or web pages to keep track of articles from many sources from a single place, and having your own feed lets them add your content as well.
-As of this writing, many bloggers are also using the social network/micro-blogging site Twitter, and you may also want to consider promoting your stories via Twitter posts (Twitter may also be useful for blogger outreach, discussed below).
+Many bloggers (and journalists) use RSS feed aggregating software or web pages such as Google Reader to keep track of articles from many sources from a single place, and having your own feed lets them add your content as well.

 Issue monitoring

-You should definitely be using blog search tools such as Technorati to keep an eye on your issues and to look out for any mentions of your group, candidate or campaign.
-I run a Technorati search on several URLs every day or two to see where my sites are popping up.
+You should definitely be using blog-specific search tools (Google’s Blog search is a good place to start) to keep an eye on your issues and to look out for any mentions of your group, candidate or campaign.
 It’s far better to catch an emerging rumble of approval or disapproval THIS way than when those blog stories have led to New York Times coverage and a call from your funders.
 Google (email) Alerts can be a great way of finding stories in blogs (and publications) you don’t normally follow.

 Blogads